kritchie/docker-flink-kafka-python/README.md

-# docker-apache-flink-python
+# docker-flink-kafka-python

-Docker image with Apache-Flink and Python.
+Docker image with Apache Flink, Apache Kafka and Python.

 # Note on versions

 `main` branch is for documentation purposes only.

 Visualize the different branches to see the supported versions of the image.